Shawkik-Islam-Joha/MATLAB-LEARN-AND-IMPLEMENT/README.md

 # MATLAB-Learn-and-Implement
-Here I will add all the MATLAB files that I will create during my EEE 222 course.
+In this repository, I will include all the MATLAB files I create during my EEE 222 course.
-I will try to add as much documentation as possible.
+I will make every effort to provide comprehensive documentation wherever possible.

-Thank You.
+Thank you!
 -SHAWKIK ISLAM JOHA